ux-at-icfnext/cwig/pages/templates/subtopics.md

 Accordion Title - h2 - content: "Related Series"

-The [card](/card) is dynamically created from tags that are applied to series pages.
+The [card mosaic pattern](/card-mosaic) - minimum of 3 maximum of 9 is dynamically created from tags that are applied to series pages.
 Page title, short description, and url are used from the target page to create the links.

 ## Related Topics
 Uses the [accordion](accordion) pattern.